📉 Impermanent Loss (IL) - Temporary Unless You Exit

 Asset B:

-Disclaimer: This calculator assumes a traditional 50/50 constant product AMM model (e.g., Uniswap V2 or SushiSwap), where token values remain equally balanced.
+Read this as the HODL benchmark gap before fees.
+It assumes a traditional 50/50 constant product AMM model (e.g., Uniswap V2 or SushiSwap), where token values remain equally balanced.
+The gap is temporary unless you make it permanent by exiting or rebalancing at the spike.

 ⚠️ This is a simple calculator.
 Please use more advanced tools before investing.